McMaster out, Bolton in as National Security Adviser

 H.R.
 McMaster plans to resign and will be replaced as national security adviser by former U.N. ambassador John Bolton.
 The White House said McMaster's departure had been under discussion for some time and that the process was sped up to end speculation about the role.
 McMaster will stay on until mid-April.

-Bottom line, from Axios' Jonathan Swan: This isn’t about ideology — unlike Trump, Bolton is hawkish and interventionist on foreign policy.
+Bottom line: This isn’t about ideology — unlike Trump, Bolton is hawkish and interventionist on foreign policy.
 This is about personal chemistry.

 Bolton is a veteran of the Reagan and both Bush administrations and a prominent neoconservative.
 One area where he and Trump contrast sharply is the Iraq War — Trump has called the war a "huge mistake" while Bolton insists it was the correct move.

 While both are outspoken opponents of the Iran nuclear deal, Bolton has gone so far as to call for Iran to be bombed.
 He also wrote a WSJ op-ed last month headlined, The Legal Case for Striking North Korea First.